krrish94/krrish94.github.io/content/authors/derek/_index.md

 ---
 # Display name
-title: Sanja Fidler
+title: Derek Nowrouzezahrai

 # Username (this should match the folder name)
 authors:
-- sanja
+- derek

 # Is this the primary user of the site?
 superuser: false